- What are the complications of rubella during pregnancy?

 What Are The Complications Of Rubella During Pregnancy?

-Rubella can complicate your pregnancy if you contract it in the first 20 weeks.
+Rubella can complicate your pregnancy if you get infected with it in the first 20 weeks.
 It can lead to (2):

 - A stillbirth, where the baby dies after 20 weeks.